loxosceles/SPARQL-buddy/README.md

 #### Working with queries
 You can retrieve the latest query object which holds the following information:
-- Query environment (url, prefix file path, query file folder path, ... )
+- Query environment (URL, prefix file path, query file folder path, ... )
 - Query
 - Response